 Over the Rainbow: Great American Movie Musicals: An American in Paris

-As part of the Over the Rainbow: Great American Movie Musicals free summer film series, UCSB Arts & Lectures presents An American in Paris, Wednesday, July 29th at 7:30 p.m. at the UCSB Isla Vista Theater and Friday, July 31st at 8:30 p.m. outdoors at the Santa Barbara Courthouse Sunken Gardens.
+As part of the Over the Rainbow: Great American Movie Musicals free summer film series, UCSB Arts & Lectures presents West Side Story, Wednesday, July 22nd at 7:30 p.m. at the UCSB Isla Vista Theater and Friday, July 24th at 8:30 p.m. outdoors at the Santa Barbara Courthouse Sunken Gardens.

-A magical moment in cinema history, An American in Paris earned eight Academy Award nominations, winning six (including Best Picture), while striking box-office gold.
-In this sparkling musical, an ex-GI (Gene Kelly) remains in Paris after WWII to pursue his life as an artist and falls in love with an alluring (but engaged) perfume-shop clerk (Leslie Caron in her beguiling screen debut).
-Dazzling dance sequences showcase the glorious melodies of George and Ira Gershwin, as well as the inimitable talents of Kelly and Caron.
-(Vincent Minnelli, 1951, 115 min.)
+This electrifying musical sets the ageless tragedy of Romeo and Juliet against a backdrop of gang warfare in 1950s New York, where the Sharks and the Jets battle for territory and respect.
+Featuring an unforgettable score, exuberant choreography and powerful performances, this film adaptation of the Broadway smash-hit broke box office records and won an incredible 10 Academy Awards, more than any other musical before or since.
+Don’t miss this unforgettable story of star-crossed lovers and rival gangs as it races to a shattering climax you will never forget.
+(Robert Wise and Jerome Robbins, 1961, 151 min.)

 Event Details